Note

 Configure an IP firewall by using the Azure portal

-To set the IP access control policy in the Azure portal, go to the Azure Cosmos DB account page and select Firewall and virtual networks on the navigation menu.
-Change the Allow access from value to Selected networks, and then select Save.
-If you change the public access network settings, either by disabling it or allowing it for all networks, you will lose the firewall IP that you may have set up before.
+To set the IP access control policy in the Azure portal, go to the Azure Cosmos DB account page and select Networking on the navigation menu.
+Set the Allow access from value to Selected networks, and then select Save.
+If you aren't adding any IP addresses yet, you also need to check the box to acknowledge that all VNets and IPs are blocked.
+If you change the public network access setting, such as turning it off or letting all networks connect, any firewall IP addresses you set before are removed.

-When IP access control is turned on, the Azure portal provides the ability to specify IP addresses, IP address ranges, and switches.
+When IP access control is on, the Azure portal lets you specify IP addresses, IP address ranges, and switches.
 Switches enable access to other Azure services and the Azure portal.
 The following sections give details about these switches.

 Note